 Collaborating for Greater Impact

 For many years, we’ve participated in coalitions that publicly support actions to promote a low carbon economy and mitigate climate change at scale.
 For example, we work with other companies and organizations through the Clean Energy Buyers Alliance and the Climate Leadership Council to share best practices and encourage the advancement of renewable energy and market-based climate policies.
 Additionally, we have supported the Paris Climate Agreement through various platforms such as the ‘We Are Still In/America Is All In' campaign, and we were proud to join other companies and investors in signing an open letter to President Biden calling for an ambitious U.S. emissions reduction target.
-You can read more in our climate policy position.
+You can read more in our Position on Climate Action.

 Click here to read about our work with partners to support solutions for climate change and human health.